cividi/gemeindescan-package-builder/Readme.md

-# Gemeindescan datapackage builder
+# Gemeindescan Data Package builder

-A simple tool to generate valid [Gemeindescan](https://bitbucket.org/cividi/gemeindescan-webui) datapackages.
+A template to generate valid [Gemeindescan](https://bitbucket.org/cividi/gemeindescan-webui) datapackages.

-Simple adapt the `template.yml` to capture your default settings for a single snapshot and an entry in the legend.

 ## Quick Start

+- add your styled geojsons (according to the simplestyles spec) in `project/data/`
+- add your snapshot metadata in the `project.yml`
+- install [YAML support](https://yaml.readthedocs.io/en/latest/install.html) using `python package-builder.py`
+- run `python package-builder.py` after changing `project` to your folder/yml file name.
+For more details refer to the spec description below.

+## Walkthrough

+Adapt the `template.yml` to capture your default settings for a single snapshot and an entry in the legend.

 Then copy the `sample-project`, add your styled geojsons (according to the simplestyles spec) in `project/data/` and add your snapshot metadata in the `project.yml`.
 Then just run `python package-builder.py` after changing `project` to your folder/yml file name.
 For more destails refer to the spec description below.